Current Trustees

 Trustee

-Alexa has served two terms on the Queenstown Lakes District Council.
-She works as a facilitator in Leadership for Change programmes at Otago Polytechnic’s Capable NZ.
+Alexa has served two terms on the Queenstown Lakes District Council and Otago Regional Council on the Dunstan Ward.
+Until this year, she worked as a facilitator in Leadership for Change programmes at Otago Polytechnic’s Capable NZ.

 Her decision making is based in environmental and community values and grounded in a deep knowledge of change and systems thinking.